Dipeshtwis/curriculum-html-css/portfolio/m5_deploy.md

 # Milestone 5 - Project deploy

 ## Learning objectives
-- Use Github pages to deploy web pages.
+- Use GitHub Pages to deploy web pages.
 - Demonstrate ability to ask clarifying questions about ambiguous requirements.

 ### Estimated time: 1.5h

 ## Description
-In this milestone you will make your website to be available online.
+For this milestone you will make your website available online.

 *IMPORTANT NOTE: Read **all** requirements before you start building your project.*